-If you are reading this article, someone has likely told you that you need or should have a “Revocable Trust” or a “Living Trust.”
-In fact, someone might have told you a horror story about what will happen if you do not have a Living Trust.
+If you read this article, someone has likely told you you need or should have a “Revocable Trust” or a “Living Trust.”
+Someone might have told you a horror story about what will happen if you do not have a Living Trust.
 You also might have attended a seminar.
-Most of these seminars claim Living Trusts are a cure-all, and, for a certain dollar amount, they will draft a Revocable Living Trust.
-And, you will get the trust in a handsome, faux leather binder.
+Most of these seminars claim Living Trusts are a cure-all, and they will draft a Revocable Living Trust for a specific dollar amount.
+And, you will get the Trust in a handsome, faux leather binder.

 If only I had a nickel for every one of those faux leather binders I have ever seen!

 To help you understand these documents, let me first give you some Quick thoughts.
 Then let me Debunk Some Revocable Living Trust Myths and Half-Truths.
-Finally, let’s run through the pros and cons of a Revocable Trust.
-This way, you can deduce if paying the cost to set up a Revocable Living Trust Makes Sense For You.
+Finally, let’s review the pros and cons of a Revocable Trust.
+This way, you can deduce if paying the cost to set up a Revocable Living Trust Makes Sense.

 I have been an estate planning attorney for more than twenty years.
-In those many years, I have drafted Revocable Living Trusts as a member of five different state bars.
-I pride myself in saying that of the hundreds of Revocable Living Trusts I drafted all were for clients for whom these trusts were a good fit.
+In those years, I drafted Revocable Living Trusts as a member of five state bars.
+I pride myself in saying that the hundreds of Revocable Living Trusts I drew were for clients for whom these trusts were a good fit.
 I have probably told twice as many people that they do not need Revocable Trusts than need them.
-For many people, the best idea is avoiding the expense of forming a trust because it was not a good fit for the client’s estate plan.
-There is no way to know if you are a good fit for a Revocable Living Trust without careful analysis.
+For many people, the best idea is to avoid the expense of forming a trust because it is not a good fit for the client’s estate plan.
+Without careful analysis, there is no way to know if you are a good fit for a Revocable Living Trust.
 Like most tools, a Revocable Trust is not a one-size-fits-all tool.

 Is the Revocable Living Trust right for you?
-The short answer is that a Revocable Living Trust can be a useful estate planning tool for many people.
-But, another unfortunate truth is that there are many people out there using lies and half-truths to sell unneeded Revocable Living Trusts.
+The short answer is that a Revocable Living Trust can be a helpful estate planning tool for many people.
+But, another unfortunate truth is that many people use lies and half-truths to sell unneeded Revocable Living Trusts.

 So first, let’s debunk the most prevalent Revocable Living Trust lies and half-truths.

 A Revocable Living Trust does NOT reduce your inheritance or estate taxes.
 These are the most common myths.
 These myths are often touted by those who sell canned revocable living trusts (in faux leather binders).
 These people feel comfortable telling you this lie because the inheritance and estate taxes are due when you are dead.
 So, you will never know that they lied to you.
-Remember that the trust is “revocable.”
-Because you can revoke the trust, you can, at any time, take all the assets back into your name.
-Therefore, the IRS and department of revenue ignore the trust’s existence.
-Your assets in a revocable trust are considered yours when calculating not only your estate and inheritance taxes but also your income taxes.
+Remember that the Trust is “revocable.”
+Because you can revoke the Trust, you can, at any time, take all the assets back into your name.
+Therefore, the IRS and Department of Revenue ignore the Trust’s existence.
+Your assets in a revocable trust are considered yours when calculating your estate, inheritance, and income taxes.
 If you need more proof, email me, and I will send you links to the IRS website that state this fact.

-Again, the “Revocable” Living Trust can be “revoked,” so if you can get the asset back, your creditors can take it.
-The trust does not protect from creditors during your lifetime or at your death.
+Again, the “Revocable” Living Trust can be “revoked,” If you can get the asset back, your creditors can take it.
+The Trust does not protect you from creditors during your lifetime or at your death.
 Asset protection differs with an Irrevocable Trust, which you cannot revoke, and can be used to remove assets from creditor’s claims.

 Forming the Revocable Living Trust is only the first step.
-To avoid the Probate Process, you have to arrange all your assets to utilize the Revocable Trust.
-Deeds must be filed, placing your real estate into the trust.
-Bank accounts must be moved to the trust or must be designed to pour into the trust at your death.
-You must complete beneficiary designations for other appropriate assets, such as life insurance policies, annuities, and any qualified plans (IRA, 401k, TIAA-CREF, SEP, etc.).
+You must arrange all your assets to utilize the Revocable Trust to avoid the Probate Process.
+Deeds must be filed, placing your real estate into the Trust.
+Bank accounts must be moved to the Trust or designed to pour into the Trust at your death.
+You must complete beneficiary designations for other appropriate assets, such as life insurance policies, annuities, and qualified plans (IRA, 401k, TIAA-CREF, SEP, etc.).

 The answer depends on the rules of the state in which you are a resident at your death.
-If you die a Floridian, Florida law requires that your successor trustee file a notice with the court in the county where you died a resident.
+If you die a Floridian, Florida law requires that your successor trustee file a notice with the court in the county where you passed a resident.
 Other states are beginning to require similar filings.
-Furthermore, if your successor trustee wishes to start specific statutes of limitation for creditors, he or she will likely file some paperwork with the states.
+Furthermore, if your successor trustee wishes to start specific statutes of limitation for creditors, they will likely file some paperwork with the states.

 The need for a lawyer to help with your estate has nothing to do with a Revocable Living Trust.
-If your executor could handle your estate alone, then there is no need for a lawyer even if you had no Revocable Living Trust.
-Similarly, if your executor may need help with some steps that exist with or without a Revocable trust.
-For example, with filing inheritance and estate tax returns or obtaining beneficiary releases.
-Further, selling real estate, a business, or settling lawsuits.
-All are examples where your trustee will still need a lawyer’s assistance, even if you have a Revocable Living Trust.
+If your executor could handle your estate alone, then there is no need for a lawyer, even if you had no Revocable Living Trust.
+Similarly, your executor may need help with some steps with or without a Revocable trust.
+For example, filing inheritance and estate tax returns, obtaining beneficiary releases, and selling real estate, a business, or settling lawsuits.
+All are examples where your Trustee will still need a lawyer’s assistance, even if you have a Revocable Living Trust.

 A revocable living trust is a legal entity that your signature brings into existence.
 Once signed, it will exist, but it will state that all the terms are “Revocable.”
-The trust may own things, such as your real estate, but at any time, you can “Revoke” the trust and take the assets back.
-Further, most Revocable Living Trusts state that during your lifetime, the trustee must use all assets for your care.
-In most cases, you, as the Grantor, serve as the sole trustee.
+The Trust may own things, such as your real estate, but you can “Revoke” the Trust and take the assets back at any time.
+Further, most Revocable Living Trusts state that the Trustee must use all assets for your care during your lifetime.
+In most cases, you, as the Grantor, serve as the sole Trustee.

 In contrast, an “Irrevocable Trust” is a trust you sign and bring into existence that you cannot revoke.
-If you transferred your house into an Irrevocable Trust, the trust owns the home like the Revocable Trust.
-But, you will likely not be able to ever get the house back into your name.
+If you transferred your house into an Irrevocable Trust, the Trust owns the home like the Revocable Trust.
+But, you will likely never be able to get the house back into your name.